 What time does Notting Hill Festival start?

-The parade will kick off a 9:30 am on both Sunday and Monday, while judging starts at 6:30 pm.
+The parade will kick off at 9:30 am on both Sunday and Monday, while judging starts at 6:30 pm.
 Notting Hill Carnival ends at 7 pm with a strict noise curfew (it is a residential area, after all).
-From then it’s up to you whether to go home or carry on to one of the after parties—more on those later!
+From then it’s up to you whether you go on to one of the after parties.

 Some local stations may be closed or exit only for crowd control, and buses will be diverted.